ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 ================================================

 The previous steps create the PyMAPDL script.
-To see the file. you can click this link :download:`ml_ga_beam.py <ml_ga_beam.py>`.
+To see the file, you can click this link :download:`ml_ga_beam.py <ml_ga_beam.py>`.

 To run the preceding script in an HPC environment, you must